Moeletji/thesis-tracker/README.md

 - Real-time board state stored under `/boards/{boardId}` in Firestore so every device sees the same card positions.
 - Anonymous Firebase Auth session established before any reads/writes.
 - Drag-and-drop cards, quick detail modal with sanitized HTML, and a status banner that surfaces deployment info.
-- Sprint window panel that assigns weekly due dates + overflow buffers to every task.
+- Sprint window panel that assigns weekly due dates + overflow buffers to every task and keeps each sprint in a Monday→Sunday cadence so deadlines cascade week over week automatically (based on `tag-weekN` tags or the `sprintIndex` field).
 - Friday reminder pipeline powered by GitHub Actions + SMTP so you get emails about unfinished sprint work without needing Firebase Functions.
 - Secrets kept out of the repo.
 Builds populate `VITE_*` variables via the GitHub Action or a local `.env` file.